Course Evaluation with Quality Matters

 At the University of Arizona, we apply the Quality Matters Higher Education Rubric, which was empirically developed to evaluate online and mixed modality courses in a tertiary context.
 You can download the QM Higher Education Rubric Review Standards.

 As a subscribing member of Quality Matters, there are several professional development opportunities which are free to all UArizona faculty and staff.
+To become a peer reviewer, you need to take the Applying the QM Rubric (APPQMR) workshop.
 For more information and to register, visit Professional Development.

 You can request a QM internal review (QMIR), conducted by a team of UArizona faculty and staff who have successfully completed QM training.
 You can also serve as a peer reviewer on these teams.
 Successful completion of these reviews result in an official Quality Matters seal on the homepage of your course.
 Learn more about the QMIR process below.